shiyinglive/shiyinglive.github.io/_talks/SIAMIS24.md

 ---

 [SIAM Conference on Imaging Science (IS24)](https://www.siam.org/conferences/cm/conference/is24) will be at Atlanta, Georgia.
-I will speak in an AMS Special Session "[Computational Optimal Transport meets Imaging - Part I of II](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=79083)".
+I will speak in the mini-symposium "[Computational Optimal Transport meets Imaging - Part I of II](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=79083)".